City of Minneapolis reaches $27M settlement with George Floyd's family

 Published

-George Floyd's family filed a federal lawsuit in July against the city of Minneapolis and the four officers accused in his death.Full Article
+The family of George Floyd has reached a $27 million settlement with the city of Minneapolis in a civil lawsuit over his death in police custody.

-The city of Minneapolis on Friday agreed to pay $27 million to settle a civil lawsuit from George Floyd’s family over the Black..
+The unanimous decision by the city council on Friday settles a civil lawsuit filed by Floyd’s family over his death, Reg Chapman..

-The city council voted 13-0 to approve the settlement, reports CBS station WCCO.
+George Floyd's brother Philonise Floyd spoke Friday after the city of Minneapolis announced it had approved a $27 million..